Diane and Alex

 Istanbul to Cairo

-Even prior to 9/11, western media reports about and the Middle East were less than favorable.
+Even prior to 9/11, western media reports about Syria and the Middle East were less than favorable.
 So, with some trepidation and misgivings we found ourselves at the Turkey-Syrian border.
 If there was one place that made us aware of the unfounded prejudices, it was Syria.
-We are grateful for the opportunity to visit before the start of the ongoing conflict.
+We are grateful for the opportunity to visit such a special country before the start of the ongoing conflict.

 Get Back Truckin’ On

 We returned home and immediately started planning the next trip.
 We spent another year and a half working, skiing and biking, then found another set of tenants to look after the cats and condo.

 This time we circumnavigated the globe in an easterly direction.
 We started our first trip about a degree north of the equator in Singapore, and we started our second one about a degree south of it.

 We landed in Quito, Ecuador on April 1.
 When we woke up the next morning we thought it must be an April Fool’s joke – surely it’s not snowing!
 Ash from active Mt.
 Reventador was dusting the city.
 We escaped across the equator, then spent the next month working our way south to the border of Peru.

 South America was unforgettable – Peru’s Machu Picchu, Colombia’s Amazon Basin, Bolivia’s Salar de Uyuni, Argentina’s Iguazu Falls and Carnaval in Brazil kept us busy and on the move.
 Five months of romance and adventure and still more to come as we made our way across the Atlantic.